bruno-luca/Algorithms-and-Data-Structures/README.md

 # Algorithms and Data Structures Course Projects

 This repository contains four mini-projects developed as part of an Algorithms and Data Structures course.
 Each project focuses on implementing different algorithms or data structures.
+A small report (in italian) on the exercises 1 to 3 can be found [here](google.com).

 Below is a brief description of each exercise:

 ## Exercise 1 - Merge-BinaryInsertion Sort (C)